Hardened runtime + orchestrator for Agents

 SWE-Bench Pro shows a 22-point swing between the same model with a basic scaffold vs. an optimized harness.

-The model is commodity.
+The model will be commodity.

 The harness determines success.